 Vinaigrette poured over chopped tomatoes, cucumbers, sliced red onions, kalamata olives, cubed feta cheese, cooked pearl couscous and fresh herbs in a white salad bowl

-In a small glass measuring cup, combine some olive oil, apple cider vinegar, lime juice, Dijon, dried oregano, salt, pepper and minced garlic, then whisk vigorously until well blended and slightly emulsified and pour right over the salad.
+In a glass measuring cup or small bowl, whisk together olive oil, apple cider vinegar, lime juice, Dijon mustard, dried oregano, minced garlic, salt, and pepper.
+Whisk vigorously until the mixture is well blended and slightly emulsified.

 Greek Style Pearl Couscous Salad getting tossed with large spoon

-Technically, you could serve your salad immediately, but I strongly suggest that you put it in the fridge for an hour or two, to allow all those beautiful flavors to mingle and make friends!
+This is where patience pays off.
+While you could serve the salad immediately, I strongly recommend you put in in the fridge for an hour or two, to allow all those beautiful flavors to mingle and make friends!

 You could also make the salad up to a day ahead of time, but you’ll probably have to give it a quick stir before serving, just to separate the grains and freshen it up a bit.